jacodoisdois/amazon-manga-promotions-scrapper/readme.md

               "name": "Manga Title Here",
               "volumeInfo": {
                 "max": 99,
+                "volumesToIgnore": [
-                "volumesToSearch": ["Array of Volumes to Search - integers"] ],
+                  "Array of Volumes to Search - integers" ],
+                "volumesToSearch": [
-                "volumesToIgnore": ["Array of Volumes to Ignore - integers"] ]
+                  "Array of Volumes to Ignore - integers" ]
               }
             }
           ]
         }

       ```